miho/OCC-CSG/README.md

 - CMake >= 3.1
 - [OCE](https://github.com/tpaviot/oce) >= 0.18.3*

 For using `occ-csg` as independent command-line tool it is recommended to compile OCE as static library.
-This will increase the `occ-csg` file size but ensures the tool can be used without carrying too many additional libraries around.
+This will increase the `occ-csg` file size but ensures the tool can be used without carrying too many additional libraries around. `occ-csg` comes with the freetype headers to simplify the build process on Windows.
 The recommended settings are:

 ```
     -DOCE_VISUALIZATION=ON